Easy Pinto Bean Spread and Dip for Sandwiches and Snacks

 • 3 tablespoons apple cider vinegar

-• extra virgin olive oil, enough to cover the base of the pan
+• extra virgin olive oil, enough to coat the bottom of the pan

 • salt, to taste